Seena: The Untold Story Poster

 14:20

 Full 47-track album broke Spotify's genre classification.
-Engineer Sarah had to add "Mammary Rock" as a new genre. โ†— Spotify
+Engineer Sarah had to add "Mammary Rock" as a new genre. ↗ Spotify

-Critic's Corner โ€” Featured Essay
+Critic's Corner — Featured Essay

 Anupama Chopra

-Film Critic ยท Film Companion ยท 3,000-word essay (excerpt)
+Film Critic · Film Companion · 3,000-word essay (excerpt)

 I have written approximately 4,000 film reviews in my career.
 I have covered the parallel cinema movement, the rise of the Khan triumvirate, the streaming revolution, and the COVID-induced collapse of theatrical exhibition.
 Nothing prepared me for Seena: The Untold Story.

 At its surface, this is a documentary about a man with unusually large breasts.
 But Hirani, with his characteristic sleight of hand, transforms this into something far more profound: a meditation on the nature of burden, the architecture of the body, and the bureaucratic absurdity of modern India.
 When Panshul Jindal stands in the Supreme Court and argues that gravity has caused him "undue hardship," he is simultaneously the most absurd and the most relatable plaintiff in Indian legal history.
-His lawyer, Sr. Counsel R.K.
-Mammaswamy โ€” whose name is yet another cosmic coincidence in a film full of them โ€” delivers the constitutional argument with a gravitas that would be impressive if the subject weren't a man's breasts.
-The GoFundMe campaign that funded this legal battle is itself a work of art.

 The film's genius lies in its refusal to pathologize.
 Panshul is not sick.
 He is not a patient.
-He is, as the film suggests, a "natural phenomenon" โ€” a statistical outlier that has forced multiple institutions (medical, legal, transportation, even the Spotify recommendation algorithm) to confront their own inadequacies.
+He is, as the film suggests, a "natural phenomenon" — a statistical outlier that has forced multiple institutions (medical, legal, transportation, even the Spotify recommendation algorithm) to confront their own inadequacies.
 The scene where TTE R.P.
 Mishra files his field report while his voice audibly trembles is documentary filmmaking at its most visceral.
 This is not acting.
 This is a man processing the impossible.

-The technical achievement cannot be overstated.
-Santosh Sivan's cinematography makes the chest โ€” dare I say it โ€” beautiful.
+Santosh Sivan's cinematography makes the chest — dare I say it — beautiful.
 Not in a sexualized way, but in the way one might find beauty in a suspension bridge or a cantilevered building.
 There is an aesthetic of engineering here that transforms the grotesque into the sublime.
-Structural engineer Priya Reddy, who designed Panshul's custom chair using bridge specifications, told me after the screening: "That chair cost โ‚น2 lakhs.
+Structural engineer Priya Reddy told me after the screening: "That chair cost ₹2 lakhs.
 It broke in 6 months.
 The film makes it look like a temple."

 And then there is the sound.
 Resul Pookutty has created a symphony from breathing.
 The 0.8 Hz rhythm that becomes a leitmotif throughout the film is, I am convinced, the first instance of a film score derived entirely from a protagonist's respiratory system.
-When layered with the actual Rajdhani Incident audio โ€” the TTE's radio call, the sound of berth brackets failing โ€” it creates a soundscape that is simultaneously mundane and terrifying.

-This film is a document of a moment in Indian history when the absurd became the real, when a man's chest became a matter of national record โ€” literally, a Guinness World Record application โ€” and when the Indian Railways had to update its software to accommodate a single passenger's thoracic measurements.
+This film is a document of a moment in Indian history when the absurd became the real, when a man's chest became a matter of national record — literally, a Guinness World Record application — and when the Indian Railways had to update its software to accommodate a single passenger's thoracic measurements.
 That this is a true story makes it not less cinematic, but more.

 NYT Critic's Pick